Sydney Flying Squadron: History and background

 A meeting of sailing men was held at Rainsford's Cambridge Club Hotel last night for the purpose of re-establishing this club.
 Mr F.J.
 Donovan was voted to the chair, and called on Mr M. Foy to explain the object of the meeting.
 That gentleman then states his ideas on the matter, after which it was decided that the club be formed, and that it be open for boats from 18 ft to 26 ft’.

 At its first meeting in August 1894, members voted to name the club, the Sydney Flying Squadron.
 Mark Foy was elected Commodore with Vice-Commodores, Messrs A. Roderick and Billy Golding.
 Club colours were to be a blue burgee with a white triangle.
 All boats were to carry ‘Large distinguishing colours on sails.’

 This was a radical step.
 Sailing clubs and yacht clubs of the time restricted sails to plain colours and no insignia.
 There was considerable opposition from the establishment.

 Another radical step was to introduce a scratch start.
 This meant the fastest boat started off scratch, or at a particular time, and every other boat had a handicap.
 They started a number of minutes before the scratch boat.
 A boat with a 10-minute handicap started 10 minutes before the scratch boat.
 The intention was that all boats would finish at the same time.

-Previously racing had all boats starting together.
-The handicap was applied after the race finished so until the officials had worked out each boat's finish time and handicap, nobody knew who had won.
-The scratch start provided a much more exciting race.
-The fleet was often close together at the finish line.
-Of course, spectators loved this approach.
-Sails with colourful insignia enabled them to tell boats apart, and you could see where any boat actually was in the race.
-The fastest boats had to work their way through the fleet and hopefully catch the slowest boats on the last leg.

-There was another benefit.
-Gambling.
-At the time, there were anything up to 10 or 12 ferries following the racing.
-Each would have bookmakers on the boats illegally taking bets.
-Which boat would round the next mark first?
-Could one boat pass another on a spinnaker run?
-Who would win?
+In the past, all boats in a race would start simultaneously, with handicaps calculated post-race to determine the winner.
+This meant no one knew who had won until officials computed each boat's finish time and handicap.
+The introduction of the scratch start injected more excitement into the races.
+Boats often crossed the finish line in close proximity, much to the delight of spectators.
+Brightly colored insignia on the sails made it easy for viewers to distinguish between boats and track their positions during the race.
+Additionally, the fastest boats had the challenge of navigating through the fleet, aiming to overtake the slowest boats on the final stretch.
+Another aspect that added excitement was gambling.
+As many as 10 to 12 ferries would follow the races, with bookmakers onboard clandestinely accepting bets.

 The police would regularly raid the ferries, but by the time the ferry had slowed down enough to allow the police boat to come alongside, mysteriously no money would be in site.
 Just a bunch of avid spectators.